 Here are some phrases and questions you can use:

 - “Do you feel comfortable sharing your pronouns with me?”

 - “My name is Dan, and my pronouns are he and him.
 What about you?”

 ** A quick note about honorifics **

 A honorific is a title that conveys respect and honor.
 Some common honorifics are: Ms., Mr., Mrs., Miss, and Dr. In many cases we address formal letters and emails by stating, “Dear Ms.______” and when receiving important phone calls we may hear, “Hello, may I speak to Mr._____.”
-For those who use gender neutral pronouns it may seem a bit confusing to select the correct honorific.
+For those who are cisgender and not familiar with honorifics outside of these it may be confusing to know which honorific to select if you are unaware of a person's gender identity.
 Here are some suggestions:

 - Ask.
 The best thing you can do in this situation is to ask the person how they’d like to be addressed.

 - Use the person’s full name and do not use add a honorific.

 - If the person has an honorific related to their occupation such as “Dr.,” “President,” “Captain,” “Rev.,” then use that instead of one that implies a particular gender.